Model your future mentoring program has been saved

 Model your future... with Deloitte Access Economics seeks to align young women studying or interested in economics and policy with young female professionals working in economic advisory and policy consulting at Deloitte Access Economics.

-The program will run for eight months from March to October, aligning with the academic calendar, and involve at least four face-to-face meetings between the mentor and mentee.
+The Model your future mentoring program will run for eight months, from March to October, aligning with the academic calendar and will involve at least four meetings between the mentor and mentee.

 What does this mean for you?

-Ultimately, the program will support the unique goals and aspirations of each mentor relationship.
+Ultimately, the program will support the unique goals and aspirations of each mentee.
 This may include:

 - Navigating university decisions and opportunities in and out of the classroom

-- Revealing how economics and the study of economic and policy can be applied in practice, including the importance of economics principles in achieving good policy
+- Revealing how economics and the study of economics and policy can be applied in practice, including the importance of economic principles in achieving good policy

 - Uncovering lessons on transitioning from university to the workplace and/or from undergraduate to further studies